Nordix/kahttp/README.md

 Curl uses http/2 by default, use the `--http1.1` option to enforce http1.
 Use the `-http2` flag to make the `kahttp` client to use http2.
-Note that http2 requires a secure connection (https).
+Http2 used on a clear-text connection (http) is converted to h2c.

 ```
 curl --insecure --http1.1 --resolv kahttp.localdomain:5443:[::1] https://[::1]:5443/

 kahttp -address https://[::1]:5443/ -monitor -http2 -rate 400 -nclients 40 -timeout 10s | jq .

-# This will fail since http is used;
+# This will use h2c;
 kahttp -address http://[::1]:5443/ -http2
 ```